liamross/psiagram/README.md

 # 🚧 Under Construction 🚧

-> The core functionality is currently under develop, so everything will be
+> The core functionality is currently under development, so everything will be
-> undergoing massive changes with **no** documentation to justify the changes.
+> undergoing massive changes with **no** documentation.
+Once the core of the
-> Once the core of the framework is built and the major decisions have been
+> framework is built and the major decisions have been made, documentation will
-> made, documentation will catch up.
-More than likely everything detailed here
+> catch up.
+Most code at this stage is highly dynamic, so check back later once
-> will change by the final framework, so use at your own discretion.
+> everything has settled down!
 >
 > \- Liam